reduxkotlin/redux-kotlin/README.md

 Redux in Kotlin, and in mobile in particular, may differ a bit from javascript.
 Many have found the basic pattern useful on Android & iOS leading to tens of opensource redux libraries in Kotlin, Java, and Swift, yet an ecosystem has yet to emerge.
 A port of javascript redux is a good starting point for creating a standard and will aid in cross-pollination of middleware, store enhancers, & dev tools from the javascript world.

-Redux has proven helpful for state managment in mobile.
+Redux has proven helpful for state management in mobile.
 A multiplatform Kotlin implementation & ecosystem will increase developer productivity and code reuse across platforms.

 [Droidcon NYC Slides](https://www.slideshare.net/PatrickJackson14/reduxkotlinorg-droidcon-nyc-2019)
 Video TBA